terrazoon/measurement_converter/README.md

 This is a demo project that converts temperatures and volumes in various ways.
 It uses python, AWS Lambda, and AWS Api Gateway.

+## Code Reviews

+To check in, create a pull request.
+You will need two code reviewers, including at least one code owner.

-## TODO
+## Things to improve

+1. The CI/CD process is set up with Github Actions.
+Checkins trigger unit tests and lint checks.
+But there is no deploy step right now.
+This is because a deploy step would require storing AWS access keys in Github and Github specifically recommends not doing so while
+Github Actions is in public beta.
-1. Add CloudWatch alerts to notify if API calls are failing
+2. Add CloudWatch alerts to notify if API calls are failing
-2. Add S3-hosted static website so users can use a UI
+3. Add S3-hosted static website so users can use a UI
-3. Add a dead letter SQS queue to catch any failed requests
+4. Add a dead letter SQS queue to catch any failed requests
-4. Add API throttling
+5. Add API throttling via the pluging serverles-api-throttling
-5.

 ### Prerequisites

 1. Serverless Framework